c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 This is a copy/paste of all the FAQs asked and answered by the devs.
 Originally found on the [official forum](https://community.fantasyflightgames.com/topic/264720-faq/), they have been migrated here to save in case the forum get shut down.

+## Android

+**Question:** Does broken ice reactivates automatically at the end of the runner's next turn or does the Sysop needs to use the Activate Program maneuver to reactivate ice?

+**Answer:** It reactivates automatically.
+Hope this helps!

+**Question:** The O2 bottle (page 103) allows a character to avoid the effects of suffocation for up to 10 minutes.
+This is talking about narrative play, however this game treats certain effects that have a timing of 1 round to be 5 minutes in narrative time.
+Therefore my question is, in structured play, does the O2 bottle last for 2 rounds?

+**Answer:** I think it's fair to assume that an O2 bottle would last for the duration of a single encounter in structured time.
+However, if the encounter is stretching on for a significant length of time (5 or more rounds0, you can rule that the O2 bottle starts to run out.
+Alternatively, you can just have it run out because of Threat or Despair!

+**Question:** Stacking items that increase encumbrance.
+For reference I'm mainly referring to page 96 in Shadow Of The Beanstalk & the Cross-Body Bag, Load-Bearing Gear, Modular Backpack, and Utility Belt.
+Can all of these items be stacked, or is there some limit?
+18 encumbrance (before Brawn) seems really high.

+**Answer:** The limit should be determined by realistically what your character could wear.
+So a cross-body bag and a modular backpack would be hard to combine, for example.
+But a utility belt and modular backpack make a lot more sense!

 ## Character Creation

 **Question:** I love the flexibility in Genesys' character creation so I pondered to go a step further and have my players decide on the class skills themselves and then let them define the "class" or "role" depending on the choice of skills.
 Would it be appropriate to have the players choose 8 "class" skills freely instead of building classes in advance with a pre defined set of class skills?

 **Answer:** Sure, I think that would be totally reasonable!
 As long as you sit down with your players beforehand and talk about what kind of game you're going to run, I can't see any problem with it.

+**Question:** On page 15 of the Genesys Core Rulebook, the sidebar mentions that characteristics have a "soft cap" of 5.
+What is the hard cap?

+**Answer:** There is no hard cap, just very few ways to increase a characteristic beyond 5 (and it's something we strongly discourage you do except in some rare cases).
+For example, some cybernetics in the science fiction setting allow you to increase a characteristic to 6, but they do not stack (you can't use two cybernetics to increase the same characteristic twice) and they come with drawbacks (decreased strain threshold).

+In designing your own setting, if in doubt we recommend keeping your characters at a 5 max.

 ## Combat